rj919/beenserved/docs/README.md

 **by Richard J & Peter Ching**

 ## Introduction
 Been Served is a telegram chat bot built for [CourtHack 2017](http://courthack.org) which translates court summons into the native language of the recipient.
-Been Served uses a combination of OCR and machine translation to convert a photo of a summons into text which can be read in any language in order to solve Challenge 4: Translating Legalese into Folksonomy of the hackathon.
+Been Served uses a combination of OCR and machine translation to convert a photo of a summons into text which can then be read in any language in order to help solve Challenge 4: Translating Legalese into Folksonomy of the hackathon.

 ## Benefits
 - Explains the nature of the summons